uptonking/note4yaoo/note-style-css-in-js-dev.md

   - The styling of a component is very linked to it's structure, so put them together.
   - The main element of reuse is the component.
 You won't ever need a .header CSS class when instead you'll reuse `<Header>`

-## css-in-js-zero-runtime
+## jss

 ## survey: css in js vs css

 - ### [are there any cons to using regular CSS vs CSS-in-JS?_2018](https://twitter.com/ka11away/status/1014990019801411586)
   - css: css-in-js = 0.557: 0.443 /79votes
   - It’s depends on ur purposes.
-    - If u use dynamic generated styles (in runtime) a lot — css-in-js (fe styled-components) is a nice choice.
+    - If u use dynamic generated styles (in runtime) a lot — css-in-js (styled-components) is a nice choice.
     - If not, better use static css-in-js approach (emotion + extract, css-literal-loader) or classic

 ## solution-catalog-css-in-js